Manyjilyjarra dialect

+Manyjilyjarra (Manjiljarra, Mandjildjara) is an Australian Aboriginal language, generally considered a dialect of the Western Desert language.

-Manjiljarra (Manyjilyjarra, Mandjildjara) is one of the Wati languages of the large Pama–Nyungan family of Australia.
-It is sometimes counted as a dialect of the Western Desert Language, but is classified as a distinct language in Bowern.
+It is often classified as a distinct language among the Wati languages of the large Pama–Nyungan family of Australia.

 It is one of the components of the Martu Wangka koine.

 Sign language

 Most of the peoples of central Australia have (or at one point had) signed forms of their languages.
 Among the Western Desert peoples, sign language has been reported specifically for Manjiljarra, though it is not clear from records how well developed it was.